denoland/dotland/public/posts/deno-in-2020.md

 [David Sherret](https://github.com/dsherret), a code formatter written in Rust and based on the SWC JavaScript parser by
-[Kang Dong Yun](https://github.com/kdy1). `dprint` could format the code the same way the "prettier" module did but it was orders of magnitude faster.
+[Kang Dong Yun](https://github.com/kdy1). `dprint` could format the code the same way the `prettier` module did but it was orders of magnitude faster.
 After some preliminary testing we decided to use `dprint` in `deno fmt`.

 `deno test` had the same requirement of downloading modules from the standard